thammit/mail/Documentation/Reference/PageTsConfig/Index.rst

    Note: The specified parameters will be added to the URL used to fetch the plain text content of the mail from a TYPO3 page.

    The default `&plain=1` will be handled by the Markdown Middleware come with this extension.
-This middleware generates a markdown (text) version of a html page and keeps contend boundaries needed to separate content blocks for specific categories.
+This middleware generates a markdown (text) version of a html page and keeps content boundaries needed to separate content blocks with specific categories.

 encoding
 --------